Amateur Radio Field Day Weekend Weather Coordination Message #1 – Friday Evening 6/25-Sunday 6/27/21 Weather Outlook

 Follow us on Twitter – http://twitter.com/wx1box

-Severe Weather Coordination Message #2 – Saturday 8/29/20 Severe Weather Potential
+Severe Weather Coordination Message #1 – Tuesday Afternoon and Evening 6/22/21 Severe Weather Potential

 Hello to all…

-SKYWARN Self-Activation will monitor the severe weather potential for Saturday.
-This will be the last coordination message on this severe weather potential as we shift into operations mode.
+SKYWARN Self-Activation will monitor the severe weather potential for Monday late afternoon and evening.
+This will be the last coordination message as we shift into operations mode.
 Below is the NWS Boston/Norton Area Forecast Discussion, Enhanced Hazardous Weather Outlook and SPC Day-1 Convective Outlook:

 NWS Boston/Norton Area Forecast Discussion: